The Center for the Advancement of Value Investing Education holds an annual Seminar on Value Investing and the Search for Value.

 - Professor Athanassakos is a Professor of Finance and the Ben Graham Chair in Value Investing at the Ivey School of Business at Western University

 - He has been ranked among the top 10 researchers in Canada and among the top 10 Canadian professors

 - He has researched extensively the Canadian Capital Markets, Stock and Bond Market Anomalies, and Bond and Equity Valuation Issues both from a Traditional Valuation and Value Investing point of view

-- He is the author of numerous academic research papers and of two books, Derivatives Fundamentals, Equity Valuation and Value Investing: From Theory to Practice.
+- He is the author of numerous academic research papers and of three books, Derivatives Fundamentals, Equity Valuation and Value Investing: From Theory to Practice.

 - He has offered valuation seminars to Canadian and US valuator societies and in Australia, Chile, Colombia, Cyprus, Denmark, France, Finland, Greece, Italy, South Africa and the UK